This is a past event. Enquire to purchase the content and materials on demand.

 - Practical guidance for recruitment and promotions – creating review panels to reduce bias, writing gender neutral job descriptions

-- Tackling discrimination, effective planning for flexible working, maternity, and paternity leave
+- Tackling discrimination, effective planning for flexible working and career returns

 - Making reasonable adjustments for female health conditions such as the menopause